maidsafe/rfcs/proposed/0008 MPID Messaging.md

 # Summary

-This RFC outlines the system componenets and design for general communications infrastructure and security on the SAFE Network.
+This RFC outlines the system components and design for general communications infrastructure and security on the SAFE Network.

 # Motivation

 ## Rationale

 A messaging system on the SAFE Network will obviously be useful.
-Over and above this, the propsed messaging system is secure and private without the possibility of snooping or tracking.
+Over and above this, the proposed messaging system is secure and private without the possibility of snooping or tracking.

 A large abuse of modern day digital communications is the ability of spammers and less than ethical marketing companies to flood the Internet with levels of unsolicited email to a level of circa 90%.
 This is a waste of bandwidth and a significant nuisance.